koolgreg2009/group8csc207/README.md

 * This project was entirely written in Java.
 * Java Swing was used for the GUI.
-* This project is strictly adhering to Clean Architecture and the SOLID design principles.
+* This project is strictly adhering to the Clean Architecture and the SOLID design principles.

 ## Getting Started (For Phase 1)
 1. Clone the repository.